Shirley Jones (artist): Collections

 Shirley Jones' work has been collected by over a hundred institutions, particularly in the United States.
 Notable public collections of Jones's work include those held by the National Museum of Wales, The British Library, The Library of Congress, Cornell University Vassar College, Smith College, and Wellesley College.

-Cardiff University acquired a complete collection of her books by donation in 2019 and is currently digitising the works, on the understanding that Jones's wish is that all the images should be made available on a Creative Commons Licence (CC-BY).
-High resolution versions of some of her prints have also been make available on Wikimedia, including those in the Gallery.
+Cardiff University acquired a complete collection of her books by donation in 2019.
+It has digitised and electronically published these, in line with Jones's wish that her images be made available on a Creative Commons Licence (CC-BY).
+High resolution versions of some of her prints have also been make available on Wikimedia, including those in the Gallery, below.
 On 7 March 2024 Cardiff issued a press release and video about the donation to mark World Book Day and International Women's Day.

 Publications

 Jones's publications are listed below.
 Most are artist's books published by The Red Hen Press during the period of 1975–2016, with print-runs of between six and fifty copies.
-Many of the books (see first footnote) have now been digitized and are available as jpg and tiff files as part of the Cardiff University, Digital Special Collections: "The Red Hen Press: hand-printed, hand-bound artists' books from Shirley Jones' The Red Hen Press".
+All of her books (see first footnote) have now been digitized and are available as jpg and tiff files as part of the Cardiff University, Digital Special Collections: "The Red Hen Press: hand-printed, hand-bound artists' books from Shirley Jones' The Red Hen Press".
 Twenty four of the books (see second footnote) are also available as e-books on the Internet Archive, which allows them to be read in manner closer to their original format.
 The 'Contents' section in the table is based on the descriptions in Ronald Patkus' bibliography and Jones' reflections on her books.
 The translations from Old English and Middle Welsh are by Jones.